vuejs/v2.vuejs.org/source/guide/class-and-style.md

 ### Auto-prefixing

-When you use a CSS property that requires vendor prefxes in `v-bind:style`, for example `transform`, Vue.js will automatically detect and add appropriate prefixes to the applied styles.
+When you use a CSS property that requires vendor prefixes in `v-bind:style`, for example `transform`, Vue.js will automatically detect and add appropriate prefixes to the applied styles.